steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 >- **p_semKey**: A pointer to the semaphore the process is blocked on (if any).
 >- **waitingOnIo**: 1 if process is waiting for I/O, 0 otherwise.
 >- **childSem**: Semaphore used to block the process when it's waiting for a child to terminate.
-This semaphore will be managed by the child.
+This semaphore will be V'ed by the child which terminates first.
->- **waitingForChild**: 1 if the process is waiting for a child , 0 otherwise.
-Useful to unblock a parent that's waiting for a child to terminate.
 >- **usertime**: Process' time spent in user mode
 >- **kerneltime**: Process' time spent in kernel mode
 >- **lasttime**: Last TOD marker.
 We use it for keep track of last time the process was started.